-Soft toothbrushes are actually more effective at removing food and plaque than hard-bristle toothbrushes, and they are gentler on your teeth and gums.
-Soft-bristled brushes are best for removing plaque and debris from your teeth and along the gum line as well as they aren’t abrasive enough to cause erosion to the enamel.
-While a toothbrush with soft bristles cannot cause actual damage to your teeth or gums, you must use a good brushing technique to ensure plaque and debris is removed from your teeth.
+Soft toothbrushes are actually more effective at removing food and plaque build-up than hard-bristle toothbrushes, and they are gentler on your teeth and gums.
+Soft-bristled brushes are best for removing plaque and debris from your teeth and along the gum line as they aren’t abrasive enough to cause erosion to the enamel.
+While a toothbrush with soft bristles cannot cause actual damage to your teeth or gums, you must use a good brushing technique to ensure plaque and debris are removed from your teeth.

 How Often Should I Replace My Toothbrush?